-In baking processes, food enzyme is added to the raw materials during the preparation of the dough.31 It is used to shorten the branched part of the amylopectin molecules during dough handling, reducing the tendency to crystalise.
+In baking processes, the food enzyme is added to the raw materials during the preparation of the dough.31 It is used to shorten the branched part of the amylopectin molecules during dough handling, reducing the tendency to crystalise.
 The food enzyme-TOS remains in the dough.

-In brewing processes, the food enzyme is added at the mashing step, resulting in improved yields due to release of maltose, decreased production time and offering the option of a wider choice of raw materials.
-The food enzyme-TOS remains in the beer.32
+In brewing processes, the food enzyme is added at the mashing step to promote the release of maltose, decrease production time and allow a wider choice of raw materials.
+The food enzyme-TOS remains in the beer.
+32